citusdata/citus_docs/sharding/data_modeling.rst

   Your fact table can have only one distribution key.
 Tables that join on another key will not be co-located with the fact table.
 Choose one dimension to co-locate based on how frequently it is joined and the size of the joining rows.

 * **Change some dimension tables into reference tables.**
-  If a dimension table cannot be co-located with the fact table, you can improve query performance by distributing copies of the dimension table to all of the nodes in the form of a reference table.
+  If a dimension table cannot be co-located with the fact table, you can improve query performance by distributing copies of the dimension table to all of the nodes in the form of a :ref:`reference table <reference_tables>`.

 Read the :ref:`rt_use_case` guide for a detailed example of building this kind of application.